gitmyles/Resume/README.md

 #### Patriot Tools Team (Dec 2020 - Present)
 * Developing VBA scripts, processes, and documentation for maintaining company financial data using Office365, Microsoft SharePoint, and Power Automate.
 * Producing in-house scripting and front-end tools (Python, .NET, PHP, Perl, VBScript) to improve development and testing efficiency of engineering teams.
-* Responsible for introducing DevSecOps, CI/CD, and Agile tools (Jira, Jenkins, Collaborator, GitHub) and concepts to outdated engineering product groups.
+* Scrum Master responsibilities: responsible for introducing DevSecOps, CI/CD, and Agile tools and concepts to engineering product groups.
+Responsible for managing product backlogs.
 * Maintaining and developing enhancements for a classic ASP.NET scheduler tool to support classified lab testing functions.
 * Coordinating with stakeholders to develop requirements, receive feedback, and address urgent issues or bugs with Tools products.
 * Completing training courses supporting Agile frameworks, methodologies, and practices within the Patriot Tools team.